-With the oceans surrounding Gili Trawangan teaming with tropical fish and sea-life, it would be absurd not to spend some time exploring the beautiful turquoise waters!
-In this way, my second day on the island was to be spent underwater…
+Teaming with tropical fish and sea-life, the Gili islands are home to some of the best diving in Bali.
+Therefore, It’d be absurd not to spend some time exploring the beautiful turquoise waters!
+So, my second day on the island was to be spent underwater…

 Through my hotel, I organised a day trip to three different snorkelling spots for just 120,000 IDR.
 As there’s many dive schools (including the famous Blue Marlin) and locals with glass bottom boats, I probably could have found an even cheap tour!
 But, the convenience of rolling out of bed and just having to walk down to the hotels jetty came up trumps on this occasion. 🙂

 The first snorkelling spot I stopped at is just off Gili T’s coast: the very aptly named ‘blue coral’.
 Here the ocean floor was filled with (yep you guessed) blue coral.
 Although this alone is incredibly beautiful, the coral also provides the perfect habitat for many species of fish.
 I’m not a expect on marina life; to be honest my knowledge stretches as far as recognising fish from Finding Nemo.
 Still, you’ll be happy to learn I spotted several dory’s, loads of clown fish and even a Gil or two.